enterstudio/authy-java/README.md

 __NOTE: Token verification is only enforced if the user has completed registration.
 To change this behaviour see Forcing Verification section below.__

-   >*Registration is completed once the user installs and registers the Authy mobile app or logins once successfully using SMS.*
+   >*Registration is completed once the user installs and registers the Authy mobile app or successfully logs in using SMS.*

 `tokens.verify()` takes the authy_id that you are verifying and the token that you want to verify.
 You should have the authy_id in your database